kangqiyue/DeepGCN-RT/README.md

 ## Note

-This repository contians GNN models for rentention time prediction, including DeepGCN-RT, and GCN models (GAT and GIN were implemented ).
+This repository contians GNN models for rentention time prediction, including DeepGCN-RT, and GCN models (GAT and GIN were also implemented).
 The _models.py dataset.py_ and _train.py_ contain the model, dataset, and train codes, respectively.
 In addition, the _transfer_learning.py_ contains the transfer learning code(10 fold cross validation).
 The results of transfer learning for all models are contained in folder named _**result**_.

 ## Environment